rbind/robinlovelace/content/post/2025-01-03-2024-retrospective/index.md

 It is [well-documented](https://www.theguardian.com/higher-education-network/2017/sep/29/work-academic-professional-hybrid-role-say-goodbye-career-progression) that being an academic with a part-time job outside of academia is unusual and often challenging.
 The nature of academic work lends itself to an 'all in' approach, especially when it comes to research and the pressure/expectation/enjoyment of publishing.
-That 'all in' mentality wouldn't normally apply so much to the Civil Service (as outlined in [Reddit thread](https://www.reddit.com/r/TheCivilService/comments/14ga6j4/what_are_the_positives_and_negatives_of_working/) on the pros and cons of working there), but in a new and exciting government agency like ATE many I knew that many people were 100% committed to it.
+That 'all in' mentality wouldn't normally apply so much to the Civil Service (as outlined in [Reddit thread](https://www.reddit.com/r/TheCivilService/comments/14ga6j4/what_are_the_positives_and_negatives_of_working/) on the pros and cons of working there), but in a new and exciting government agency like ATE I knew that many people were 100% committed to it.
 (After my experience there, I would *highly* recommend working in the Civil Service to anyone who is interested in making a positive impact on society and has the skills to do so, see job opportunities at [civilservicejobs.service.gov.uk](https://www.civilservicejobs.service.gov.uk/csr/index.cgi?SID=cGFnZWNsYXNzPVNlYXJjaCZwYWdlYWN0aW9uPXNlYXJjaGNvbnRleHQmb3duZXI9NTA3MDAwMCZvd25lcnR5cGU9ZmFpciZjb250ZXh0aWQ9MTExNDU0MzU1JnJlcXNpZz0xNzM2MDg2MTMxLTUxMTE3Mjc4NGUwNDczYWQ4N2I1NDIzNzU0MDMyN2Q3ZGZkNzA0ZGQ=).)

 The decision to go part time in both jobs was the right one though: it allowed me to follow-through on the belief that publicly-funded researchers owe it to society (including tax payers) to 'give back'.